tucats/ego/docs/LANGUAGE.md

 the division, so `10/3` will result in `3` as the expression value.
 A floating point value retains the fractional value of the conversion, so `10.0/3.0` results in `3.333333333` as the result.

+The modulo operator is only valid on integer types, and the divisor cannot be zero.

 Expressions can be combined together, and follow normal mathematical order of precedence (multiplication and division are done before